concretecms-community-store/community_store/docs/user-guide/configuration.md

 After installing you should review some commonly changed settings before populating your store with products.

-As an Administrator visit, **Store / Settings** within concrete5's Dashboard.
+As an Administrator visit, **Store / Settings** within Concrete CMS's Dashboard.

 A suggested checklist of items to review is as follows: